Assault by Contact Charges in Texas – What You Should Know

 • Threaten imminent harm

-• Assault the family member
+• Assault a family member

-• Sexually assault the family member
+• Sexually assault a family member

 Any form of assault against a family member qualifies as family violence in Texas.
 Assault by contact is a form of assault, even though it doesn’t involve physical injury.
 An act you may not think of as violent, such as grabbing your spouse, counts as family violence in Texas.

 This can lead to severe consequences.
-While offensive contact charges in Texas are normally only a Class C misdemeanor, the charges can increase in family violence cases.
+While offensive contact charges in Texas usually are only a Class C misdemeanor, the charges can increase in family violence cases.
 If you’re charged with assault in violation of a court order or your bond conditions, it’s a third-degree felony.
 Family violence by contact in Texas can result in prison time.

 Penalties for Assault by Contact in Texas